nwrabon/Mallard-C2/README.md

-# CSOC-C2
+# Mallard-C2
+Originally made to teach the public about c2 servers and how attackers can use them for malicious purposes.
+Created to have very visual effects so less tech-savy viewers can easily understand the dangers.

-A simple C2 server to demo at Clemson Watt Center
+Demoed at Clemson University Watt Center.

 # Install
 pip install -r requirements.txt